tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 intcode program with instructions `1` & `2` that each take the next three integers as parameters and mutate an element of the intcode, and `99` that terminates the program.
-The problem asks you to run the intcode it gives 'til it terminated and give the first value in the intcode.
+The problem asks you to run the intcode it gives 'til it terminates and give the first value in the intcode.

 For this simple case, we're not concerned about inputs or outputs of the intcode program and we can run in once and throw it away.

-Roughly following the approach I used in the problems tacked in [Part 1][part1] I started by thinking about what data matters.
+Roughly following the approach I used in the problems tackled in [Part 1][part1], I started by thinking about what data matters.

 ```haskell